 Recommended Plugin: RankMath (paid).

-Google Analytics Plugin: A WordPress Google Analytics Plugin is a plugin that helps you collect data about how your website is being used.
+Google Analytics Plugin: A WordPress Google Analytics Plugin helps you collect data about how your website is being used.
 This data can then be used to improve your website’s performance.

-Cache Plugin: A WordPress Cache Plugin is a plugin that stores a copy of your website’s pages and posts in a cache.
+Cache Plugin: A WordPress Cache Plugin stores a copy of your website’s pages and posts in a cache.
 When someone visits your website, the plugin will serve the cached pages instead of loading the pages from your server.
 This can speed up your website’s load time by up to 500%.

 Recommended Plugin: WP Rocket (paid).

-Page Builder Plugin: A WordPress Page Builder Plugin is a plugin that allows you to create and manage custom pages and posts with drag and drop.
+Page Builder Plugin: A WordPress Page Builder Plugin allows you to create and manage custom pages and posts with drag and drop.

 Recommended Plugin: Thrive Architect (paid).

-Security Plugin: A WordPress Security Plugin is a plugin that helps you protect your website from hackers and malware.
+Security Plugin: A WordPress Security Plugin helps you protect your website from hackers and malware.

 Recommended Plugin: Wordfence (free).

-Social Media Plugin: A WordPress Social Share Plugin is a plugin that helps you share your content on social media websites.
+Social Media Plugin: A WordPress Social Share Plugin helps you share your content on social media websites.

 Recommended Plugin: Easy Social Share Buttons (paid).

-Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin is a plugin that helps you collect email addresses from your website’s visitors.
+Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin helps you collect email addresses from your website’s visitors.
 This data can then be used to send them email newsletters, promote new blog posts, or sell products and services.

 Recommended Plugin: Thrive Leads (paid).